OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

 If you had a variable named `OctopusServer:WebPort` with value `8080`, the value would *not be replaced* as the variable name starts with the word `Octopus`.

-The easiest way to workaround this is to change the name of your variable to something other than the word `Octopus`.
+The easiest way to workaround this is to change the name of your variable to start with something other than the word `Octopus`.

 #### Variable casing